santosh-k-pradhan/angularjs-seed/README.md

 ```
 npm install
 ```

-Behind the scenes this will also call `npm run copy-libs`, which copies the AngularJS files and other front end dependencies.
-After that, you should find out that you have two new directories in your project.

 * `node_modules` - contains the npm packages for the tools we need
 * `app/lib` - contains the AngularJS framework files and other front end dependencies